Series / Mad About You

 - "This is what I'm saying!"

-- Cool Old Guy: Mel Brooks guest-stars as Uncle Phil (no relation) in a few episodes.
+- Mel Brooks guest-stars as Uncle Phil (no relation) in a few episodes.

-- Cross Over: Sort of; early on, Lisa Kudrow played Ursula, a scatterbrained waitress at Riff's.
+- With Friends, sort of.
+Early on, Lisa Kudrow played Ursula, a scatterbrained waitress at Riff's.
 After Kudrow landed the role of Phoebe on Friends, Ursula was revealed to be Phoebe's twin sister.
 Jamie and Fran have a cameo in one episode of the latter show, where they go to the coffee shop where they see Phoebe and mistake her for Ursula.
 The fact that Phoebe, being a customer and not a waitress, doesn't take their order only further convinces them that she's Ursula.

-- It also turns out that Paul used to live in the apartment now inhabited by Seinfeld's Cosmo Kramer, which becomes weird when a later season finds that program's George and Susan in bed watching an episode of Mad About You!
+- It also turns out that Paul used to live in the apartment now inhabited by Seinfeld's Cosmo Kramer, which creates a weird Celebrity Paradox when a later season finds that program's George and Susan in bed watching a Mad About You episode!